 The camera will make the optimal settings for the special scene you wish to shoot when you select a matching mode.

-- Set the mode dial to SCN, then press the button. - Press the A buttons to select , then use the buttons to select a shooting mode. - Press the m button.
+- Set the mode dial to SCN, then press the

+button.

+- Press the ( button.

 (Night Scene) Take night scenes

 Lets you take beautifully lit city nightscapes or night backgrounds.